Mohammadshah7867/SOC-Analyst-Labs/Active-Directory-SOC/Detecting-AD-Initial-Access.md

 - A separate OWA brute-force investigation identified a burst of authentication POST requests from a single source IP against `/owa/auth.owa`, targeting one specific account (confirmed via Windows Security Event 4625, Logon_Type 8) rather than spreading attempts across many accounts, indicating a targeted brute-force rather than a password-spraying campaign.
 - The brute-force attempt ultimately succeeded, evidenced by a cluster of 4625 failures followed by a 4624 success for the targeted account, both logged locally on the IIS/Exchange server rather than the Domain Controller.
 - Post-authentication IIS activity from the attacker's IP was reviewed for access to `/ecp` or `/powershell`, which would indicate escalation from simple mailbox access toward administrative control of the Exchange environment.
+- A third investigation targeting the VPN/RADIUS authentication layer identified a cluster of NPS 6273 (denied) events against a specific account, followed by a 6272 (granted) event, confirming a successful credential attack against the VPN gateway - mirroring the OWA brute-force pattern but at a different layer of the authentication stack.
+- This VPN compromise was corroborated on the Domain Controller via a matching cluster of Windows Security 4625/4624 events for the same account, since NPS in this lab environment runs directly on the DC.
+- VPN-based initial access is a well-documented technique for real-world ransomware groups such as Akira, which per CISA advisories has used VPN brute-forcing, password spraying, and purchased credentials from initial access brokers to gain footholds, in some cases exfiltrating data within two hours of initial access.

 ## Lessons Learned
 - Reinforced that AD-integrated services dramatically increase the impact of what would otherwise be a contained, single-server compromise - a vulnerability in one web application can become a foothold into the entire domain.